 Can Travel Insurance Cover Pre-Existing Conditions?

-Pre-existing condition coverage doesn't come standard with every travel insurance plan.
-But with the right guidance and a little attention to policy details, it's very possible to get protection that's reliable, realistic, and right for your specific health situation.
+Travel insurance does not always cover pre-existing conditions.
+However, with the right guidance and a little attention to policy details, it's very possible to get protection that's reliable, realistic, and right for your specific health situation.

-Let's walk through what counts as a pre-existing condition, how insurers handle these situations, and how you can confidently choose a policy that supports your travel goals.
+Let's walk through what counts as a pre-existing condition, how travel insurance plans handle these situations, and how you can confidently choose a policy that supports your travel goals.

 What Is a Pre-Existing Condition in Travel Insurance?

-In everyday language, a pre-existing condition is usually understood as any ongoing or chronic health issue.
+In everyday language, pre-existing conditions are usually understood as any ongoing or chronic health issue.
 But in travel insurance, the definition is more technical, and it varies from provider to provider.

 Most policies define a pre-existing condition as any illness, injury, or medical condition for which you received care, were diagnosed, or experienced symptoms during a specific time period before your coverage started.
 This period is known as the look-back period, and it usually ranges from 60 to 180 days.